dd9jn/rfc4880bis/crypto-refresh.md

 For text document signatures (type 0x01), the document is canonicalized by converting line endings to \<CR>\<LF>, and the resulting data is hashed.

 When a V4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then body of the key packet.
+When a V5 signature is made over a key, the hash data starts with the octet 0x9a, followed by a four-octet length of the key, and then body of the key packet.

-A subkey binding signature (type 0x18) or primary key binding signature (type 0x19) then hashes the subkey using the same format as the main key (also using 0x99 as the first octet).
+A subkey binding signature (type 0x18) or primary key binding signature (type 0x19) then hashes the subkey using the same format as the main key (also using 0x99 or 0x9a as the first octet).
 Primary key revocation signatures (type 0x20) hash only the key being revoked.
 Subkey revocation signature (type 0x28) hash first the primary key and then the subkey being revoked.

 A certification signature (type 0x10 through 0x13) hashes the User ID being bound to the key into the hash context after the above data.
 A V3 certification hashes the contents of the User ID or attribute packet packet, without any header.
-A V4 certification hashes the constant 0xB4 for User ID certifications or the constant 0xD1 for User Attribute certifications, followed by a four-octet number giving the length of the User ID or User Attribute data, and then the User ID or User Attribute data.
+A V4 or V5 certification hashes the constant 0xB4 for User ID certifications or the constant 0xD1 for User Attribute certifications, followed by a four-octet number giving the length of the User ID or User Attribute data, and then the User ID or User Attribute data.

 When a signature is made over a Signature packet (type 0x50, "Third-Party Confirmation signature"), the hash data starts with the octet 0x88, followed by the four-octet length of the signature, and then the body of the Signature packet.
 (Note that this is an old-style packet header for a Signature packet with the length-of-length field set to zero.)
 The unhashed subpacket data of the Signature packet being hashed is not included in the hash, and the unhashed subpacket data length value is set to zero.